dylan-lang/opendylan/documentation/duim-reference/source/dcs.rst

 Sealed concrete class
 '''''''''''''''''''''

-Summary

 The protocol class for device-specific fonts.

-Superclasses
+   :superclasses:

 <*text-style>*

 Init-keywords

 -  *port:*
 -  *font-name:*

-Description
+   :description:

 The protocol class for device-specific fonts.

-Operations
+   :operations:

 -  None.

    See also

 `<text-style>`_.